 My attitude didn’t change much towards writing; it was a necessary evil.
 I completed my graduate degree which required a massive cumulative paper and the relief I felt when it was completed was indescribable.
 My career before homeschooling required writing, but it was a sequential, rote style that wasn’t prized for its eloquence.

-How has all this affected my homeschooling and philosophy of writing?
+How has all this affected beliefs about homeschool writing?

 Less is More.

 This is my attitude towards most things, including writing.
 Homeschooling moms tend to stress about two subjects the most: math and writing.

 This can backfire on us, because the more we lament about our children being behind or “never” writing, the more stress they feel around putting those fingers to the keyboard.
 Our goal should be to make writing seem natural and not like some special superpower.

 There are a few things I loathe when it comes to homeschool writing: book reports and required journaling.
 So those are not things I tend to ignore a bit : )

 Book Reports-I confess, my children have never written a book report.
 Many people will give you endless reasons why you should require book reports, but I just don’t see that much value in them.